tdhock/tdhock.github.io/_posts/2025-10-06-bin-seg-div-agg.md

 ![plot of chunk join-computed](/assets/img/2025-10-06-bin-seg-div-agg/join-computed-1.png)

-We see a very different pattern in the figure above: the most candidate
+We see a very different pattern in the figure above: the first iteration has the most items in the minimization, which decreases linearly.
+Using a priority queue in C++ would definitely result in big speed improvements:

+* each search for best join would be `O(log N)` instead of `O(N)`,
+* overall the algorithm would be `O(N log N)` instead of `O(N^2)`.

 ## Comparing the change-points for small model sizes